rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 pages.
 AMP proscribes what you should put in the BODY element of the webpage.
 Instant Articles tweaks your RSS output.
 Not surprisingly the major content management systems Wordpress and Drupal have plugins for this.
-All can be implemented via your template system or page generatation process.
+All can be implemented via your template system or page generation process.

 ## Whither adopt?